Featuring the food of the esteemed, late food writer and chef, Edna Lewis

 Don’t miss out on this incredible opportunity to also meet Stephen Satterfield, founder of the International Society of Africans in Wine, and co-founder of Nopalize, a website designed to connect people with the origins of their food.
 Stephen is also the founder of Whetstone Magazine, a digital publication led by a team of women and people of color, which connects readers with the diversity and ancestry of food.
 He is a close friend of the Roadhouse family, and an esteemed consultant for our wine list.
 Stephen’s expertise is as rich as the menu you will enjoy at the dinner!

-Each course will be paired with a wine from André Hueston Mack’s winery, Mouton Noir
+Each course will be paired with a wine from André Hueston Mack’s winery, Maison Noir

 Starter: Oyster Stew